mnowotnik/noteflow.nvim/README.md

 work needed to take notes and maintain a personal knowledge base of markdown notes.
 It provides multiple commands to ease repetitive and arduous tasks.
 By mapping those commands, you should be able to seamlessly manage your Vault (a folder with notes) using only a few keystrokes.
-Additionally, Noteflow exposes hooks to easily customize it programatically.
+Additionally, Noteflow exposes hooks to easily customize it programmatically.

 Noteflow is, however, fairly opinionated when it comes to the structure of a note.
 It makes the following assumptions: